kitsec-labs/kitsec-core/README.md

 ## Reporting Bugs and Contributing

 If you encounter any bugs or would like to suggest new features, please create an issue on the GitHub repository.
 Contributions are also welcome!
 If you would like to contribute to Seckit, please create a pull request on the GitHub repository.

+## Guidelines

+Keep it ethical and legal.
+Do not use this tool for illegal purposes.
+This tool was created for educational purposes only.
+The author is not responsible for any misuse of this tool.

 ## Acknowledgements